thanvietcuong/thanvietcuong.github.io/_pages/about.md

   - /about.html
 ---

-I am a Master Student at University of Nebraska, Lincoln.
-I am currently working under the advise of Dr. Deogun and will complete my Master next semester.
+I am a first year Ph.D.
+Student at University of Massachusetts Amherst.
+I am currently working under the advise of Dr. Hung Le.
 My interest is Theoretical Computer Science in general and graph algorithms in particular.
+I earned my B.S. degree in Computer Science (honors program) from Hanoi University of Science and Technology and my M.S. degree in Computer Science from University of Nebraska at Lincoln.

+Beside research, I am also interested in programming and math contests.
+When I was an undergraduate student, I participated in many competitions in mathematics and programming (the International Collegiate Programming Contest).
+I was fortunate enough to get good results in those contests.

-I am applying for a Ph.D position in Fall 2021.
-My plan is to continue studying theory of Computer Science and its open problems.
-If you have any question about my information, please contact me via email: cthan2@huskers.unl.edu.
+If you have any question about my information, please contact me via email: cthan@umass.edu.